eric-himburg/Election_Analysis/README.md

   -   Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ### The Code
 Below is screenshot summarizing all of the voting results.
-These results were read into a Python program and printed into a text file for later use.
+The voting data were read into a Python program and after counting and making calculations,  printed the results into a separate text file for later use.

 ![screenshot of the election results data outputted](screenshots/election_results.png)

-As can seen in the screenshot of the Python code below, all votes were counted using the code.
-Additionally, the percentages of votes was also calculated within the code.
+All votes were counted using Python code, as can be seen in the screenshot below.
+Additionally, the percentages of votes were also calculated within the code.

 ![screenshot showing a portion of the code where the counties data is counted and percentage of votes calculated](screenshots/python_county_code.png)

 ## Election-Audit Summary